 Students may choose to complete the Master of Public Health through a Research Pathway (undertaking additional research training and completion of a minor thesis) or a Capstone Pathway (involving a capstone experience, such as a practice-based project).
 Elective units and a specialisation option are also available.

 A wide range of career opportunities are available to graduates of Master of Public Health programs in Australia.
 According to a recent public health workforce study, these opportunities are typically within the public or not-for-profit sector; however, one-quarter of Master of Public Health graduates are employed in the private sector.

 Approximately half of all Master of Public Health graduates are employed within the health sector, with others finding opportunities within education, government and services sectors.

 Managerial, analytical and program-/project-based roles are common destinations for Master of Public Health graduates.
-For many health practitioners, particularly medical practitioners or registered nurses, an Master of Public Health degree expands their career opportunities within their existing field (eg different roles or modes of practice).
+For many health practitioners, particularly medical practitioners or registered nurses, a Master of Public Health degree expands their career opportunities within their existing field (e.g. different roles or modes of practice).

-To be eligible for admission to the course, an applicant must have:
+To be eligible for admission to the degree, an applicant must have:

 - An undergraduate degree (or higher) in health or related discipline;

 - A grade point average of 5.5 (in 7 point scale) in the health degree in point 1, and a letter demonstrating commitment to public health to the satisfaction of the course coordinator; OR